Global Marketing Careers at HemoCue: Monika Gram Ritter on Leadership, Teamwork, and Growth

-I’m the Senior Director of Global Marketing for HemoCue, a Danaher operating company (OpCo) within the diagnostics platform.
-We focus on serving caregivers in decentralized healthcare settings with point-of-care tests, which enable healthcare providers to make treatment decisions during patient visits.
-I manage the global marketing team and the three teams within it: Digital and Market Communications, Up – and downstream Product marketing as well as marketing intelligence and strategic innovation.
-I really enjoy the challenge of an executive leadership (L1) role and the authority that comes with it.
+I’m the Senior Director of Global Marketing for HemoCue, a Danaher operating company within the diagnostics segment.
+We focus on serving caregivers in decentralized healthcare settings with point-of-care tests, enabling healthcare providers to make informed treatment decisions during patient visits.
+I manage the global marketing team and its three sub-teams: Digital and Market Communications, Upstream and Downstream Product Marketing and Marketing Intelligence and Strategic Innovation.

-My everyday work is extensive, but I am mindful of work-life balance and not the least, signal to my team that their well-being is important to me.
-My duties vary broadly from developing the long-term strategy for HemoCue and helping to drive key commercial and strategic initiatives, to working on how we improve standard work for delivering on marketing deliverables.
 Today, for example, I had four one-on-one meetings with team members to review the status of different marketing programs and initiatives while also preparing work for our upcoming company strategy process.
-Since we are one of the smaller Operating Companies, I also do a lot of hands-on tasks—but I am not afraid of taking on the details with my team.
+Since we are one of the smaller Danaher businesses, I also do a lot of hands-on work—but I am not afraid of taking on the details with my team.

-In my early days as a marketer, I did an enormous amount of traveling and the many voice of customer visits in different countries related to various projects became a great learning, not just for the projects but for me as a marketeer.
-Listening to customers is very much in the Danaher DNA.
 Now that I’m in a leadership role, I’m still focused on learning.
 What have we learned since last year?
-What’s changing with competition?
+What’s changing with our competition?
 What’s changing in the market?
-We work with several data sources, and we’re still out there talking to customers and other players in our industry.
+We work with several data sources and are still out there talking to customers and other players in our industry.
 I want us to drive strategy based on real information.
 It’s especially meaningful to do this work in the MedTech field because we know we’re making a difference in people’s lives.

-Constant learning has always been a driving factor for me.
-Of course, I want to succeed in my current role, but I like the journey and expanding my capabilities just as much.
-And I felt that this role would be a great new learning experience.
-At Radiometer I worked closely with members of the executive leadership (L1) team for several years, which inspired and prepared me to become an L1 member myself.
-Although I am a great believer in teamwork and leveraging the skills of my full team, in the end, I’m the one that has to make and own the final decisions for the marketing function.
-Knowing that, at the end of the day, all of this is my responsibility, has been a great challenge—and one I really enjoy.
+At Radiometer I worked closely with members of the executive leadership team for several years, which inspired and prepared me to become a leader myself.
+Although I am a great believer in teamwork and leveraging the skills of my whole team, in the end, I’m the one who has to make and own the final decisions.
+Knowing that at the end of the day, all of this is my responsibility, has been a great challenge—and one I really enjoy.

 I believe in working as a team to achieve goals, and I also believe in personal responsibility.
 I always want to be able to fully trust my team members.
 That doesn’t mean I won’t follow up and make sure things are getting done, but people thrive so much more when they are trusted.
 No one likes being micromanaged.
 Often, if I find myself having to be too supervisory, it’s a sign that the person is struggling for another reason.
 It’s up to me to find the underlying cause and help fix it.